flamedeck-org/flamedeck/docs/chat-architecture.md

 ## Key Architectural Decisions & Solutions

 - **Processing Backend:** Core AI processing (LangGraph, LLM interactions, tool execution, chat limit enforcement) is handled by a dedicated Node.js server (`apps/flamechart-server`) to overcome Supabase Edge Function timeouts and resource limits.
-- **WebSocket Handling:** The `trace-analysis-socket` Supabase Edge Function acts as a lightweight WebSocket handler, primarily forwarding client requests to the `flamechart-server`.
+- **HTTP Request Handling (Edge Function):** The `trace-analysis` Supabase Edge Function (previously `trace-analysis-socket`) acts as a lightweight HTTP POST handler.
+It receives client requests (for starting analysis or sending a user prompt), validates them, and forwards them as an HTTP POST request to the `flamechart-server`.
+It then relays the HTTP response from `flamechart-server` (e.g., a `202 Accepted` or an error status) back to the client.
 - **Chat History Persistence:**
   - Conversation history (user prompts, AI responses, tool interactions) is stored in a `chat_messages` table in the Supabase database.
   - The `flamechart-server` (`ai-processor.ts`) is responsible for saving all message types to this table and fetching history from it to provide context to the LLM.
 - **Client-Side Session Management:**
   - The client (`apps/client/src/components/Chat/ChatContainer.tsx`) generates a unique `sessionId` when a chat window is opened for a trace (for that browser session).
-  - This `sessionId` is passed with every request through the WebSocket to `trace-analysis-socket`, then to `flamechart-server`.
+  - This `sessionId` is passed with every HTTP request to the `trace-analysis` Edge Function, then to `flamechart-server`.
   - The `flamechart-server` uses this `sessionId` to scope database operations (inserts and selects) for `chat_messages`, ensuring conversations are isolated per session.
 - **Chat Usage Limits & Subscription Plans:**
   - The system enforces chat usage limits based on user subscription plans.
 These limits include: